jianan0099/VacEquity/README.md

-# Equitable access to COVID-19 vaccines makes a life-saving difference to all countries
+# Equitable access to COVID-19 vaccines makes a life-saving difference to all countries (Nature Human Behaviour)
 ## Environment
 Python 3.7.1